 IELTS Reading Test Bangalore – Tips for attempting the Test Efficiently: Reading Test (Part II)

 There are 3 sections in a IELTS Reading Test and the total length of the text lies in the range of 2,150-2,750 words.
 Each of the 3 sections contains one long text.
 Texts are genuine and are from magazines, journals, magazines, newspapers and other books.
 Texts vary from being explanatory and realistic to discursive and methodical.
 Generally, the texts also contain pictorial representation like diagrams, graphs or images.
 In case the text includes technical words, then a glossary is also given.

 Test Format: IELTS Reading Test – General Training

 There are three sections

-Section 1 includes six to eight small factual texts related by a common topic.
-This topic is relevant to day-to-day life events in an English society.
+Section 1 includes six to eight small factual texts related to a common topic.
+This topic is relevant to day-to-day life events in English society.
 For example, music concert advertisements.

 Section 2 includes two short realistic texts with work-related matters being the objective.
 (For example, searching a suitable job, office rules and guidelines, workplace environment, human resource development and training)

 Section 3 includes one longer and more intricate text on a topic of common interest.
 The topic chosen is authentic and taken from magazines, newspapers and various books including company handbooks and official documents.

 Test Format: Reading – Academic (IELTS Reading Test Bangalore)